1. Driver PCB

 Rendering of the 32mm driver version 0.1 (front) Rendering of the 32mm driver version 0.1

-The 32mm driver v0.1 was designed in 2012 and is basically the same as the Generation 2 panel.
-The Find the KiCad design files at driver_32mm_atmega_v0p1 and have a look at the schematics.
+The 32mm driver v0.1 was designed in 2012 and is essentially the same as the Generation 2 panel.
+Find the KiCad design files at driver_32mm_atmega_v0p1 and review the schematics.

 Panel Driver MAX6960 v0.1 (32mm)